scramjetorg/transform-hub/README.md

 [Check our proposition of sample architecture for use cases in different industries.](https://scramjet.org/#use-cases)

-This is the STH development repo, in order to use it, you need to have linux based operating system, for instance [Ubuntu](https://ubuntu.com/download/server)installed.
+This is the STH development repo, in order to use it, you need to have linux based operating system, for instance [Ubuntu](https://ubuntu.com/download/server) installed.
 We also use [docker](https://www.docker.com/get-started) and [node.js v16.x](https://nodejs.org/en/).
 We're working on development guides for Mac and Windows. 🔜

 ---